 While these two units—the 509th Composite Group and the Special Engineering Detachment—were the largest and most prominent groups among the Manhattan Project’s military service members, others such as the Military Police and Provisional Engineering Detachment also provided vital services to the project’s overall success.
 The Military Police were responsible for the security of the complexes and the protection of its workers.
 This significant task was complicated by the intense secrecy of the Manhattan Project.
 A former member of the Military Police at Los Alamos, Lawrence Antos, described being left in the dark by his superiors: “They never really told us the goal of the Manhattan Project, they just said it would help end the war.
 But then we did later find out, when they detonated one of the bombs at Trinity.”
 These jobs were not as glamorous as those of the airmen or scientists, but without the help of military administration and support staff, the Manhattan Project’s security and overall progress may have been put into jeopardy.

 The Manhattan Project remains a testament to scientific ingenuity and innovation, but without the contributions of its soldiers, sailors, and airmen, it would have never been possible.
-Today, the Atomic Heritage Foundation is proud to honor the military veterans of the Manhattan Project and all veterans who have served the United States.
+Today, the Atomic Heritage Foundation honors the military veterans of the Manhattan Project and all veterans who have served the United States.

 By Taylor Jaszewski - AHF Research Assistant